ironcodev/BladeEngine/index.md

 ## Background

-Template engines are a great tool for dynamic content generation, from creating mail messages, source code files, project scafolding to even generating complete projects.
+Template engines are a great tool for dynamic content generation, from creating mail messages, source code files, scafolding to even generating complete projects.

 Many different template engines can be found in the internet.
 Each engine has its own specific tag and syntax through which users can write templates (usually stored on disk).
-Next, the engine is compiles or renders the template and returns the generated result devoid of the tags that were embeded in the source template.
+Next, the engine compiles the template and returns the generated result devoid of the tags that had been embeded in the source template.

 Some template engines like [Liquid](https://shopify.github.io/liquid/) are fairly simple. `Liquid` was first created by [shopify](https://www.shopify.com/) to ease creating web pages and websites.
 Then, it was made open source and developers implemented it in different programming languages.

-Whereas template engines like [Liquid](https://shopify.github.io/liquid/) are abstract in their syntax and features -i.e. their syntax is independent of a specific programming language-, other template engines target a dedicated programming language.
+Whereas template engines like [Liquid](https://shopify.github.io/liquid/) are abstract regarding their syntax and features -i.e. their syntax is independent of a specific programming language-, other template engines target a programming language.

 For example [EJS](https://ejs.co/) is designed to be used in `nodejs` or [Razor](https://github.com/Antaris/RazorEngine) is a template engine for `.NET` with `C#/VB` syntax.